veiko/jest-a11y/README.md

 <details>
   <summary>
     <strong>
-      "Does this work with Enzyme or React Testing Library?"
+      Does this work with Enzyme or React Testing Library?
     </strong>
   </summary>